 - a.
 The actions listed below shall be processed, reviewed and administratively approved or denied by the Zoning Officer as described in Section II.B.
-These actions are exempt from the full site plan review and approval procedures, as long as all applicable regulations in the Form Based Code are met: - Modifications to a building facade or architectural features that comply with the standards in this Form Based Code; - ii.
-Site improvements without building expansion or construction; - iii.
+These actions are exempt from the full site plan review and approval procedures, as long as all applicable regulations in the Form Based Code are met: - Exterior remodel up to 50% of the building facade surface area; - ii.
+Site improvements that do not change the number of parking spaces, increase impervious surface area, or are in conflict with the standards within this Form Based Code. - iii.
 Expansion of parking lots and/or loading areas of up to 10% of the existing area; and - iv.
 Utility system improvements and modifications.